Skip to main content

 You first need to create one or more roles that you can then assign to the group of approvers.

-Add the role
+1. Add a role

 Card Template Edit